serokell/blog-posts/typescript-for-haskellers/article.md

 type Nat = Zero | { n: Nat };
 ```

-And now we are able to define `Succ` which add one to our `Nat`.
+And now we are able to define `Succ`, which adds one to our `Nat`.

 ```typescript
 type Succ<N extends Nat> = { n: N };
 ```

-With simple `Nat` definition we are able to make smth useful.
+With a simple `Nat` definition, we are able to make something useful.

-Let's try to create type safe vector which will store its length in type.
+Let's try to create a type-safe vector that will store its length in type.

 Empty vector will be simply be a `"nil"`.

 ```typescript
 type Nil = "nil";
 ```

-Type `Cons` will add a value to the vector and additionally increase its type level length.
+Type `Cons` will add a value to the vector and increase its type-level length.

 ```typescript
 type Cons<A, N extends Nat> = {a: A, v: Vec<A, N>};
 ```

-And the main type `Vec` combine them with conditional type.
+And the main type `Vec` combines them with conditional type.

-Using word `infer` we are able to infer new type variable `R` from `N`.
+Using `infer`, we are able to infer new type variable `R` from `N`.
-So, when `N` is a `Succ` we can infer nested `R` from it and return `Cons<A, R>`.
+So, when `N` is a `Succ`, we can infer nested `R` from it and return `Cons<A, R>`.
 Otherwise, it is simply `Nil`.

 ```typescript
 type Vec<A, N extends Nat> = N extends Succ<infer R> ?
 Cons<A, R> : Nil;
 ```

-And here are examples of its usage.
+And here are examples of `Vec`'s usage.
 We define two helper function which build `Vec` values.
-And as you can see may use it safely.
+And, as you can see, we can use it safely.

 ```typescript
 const emptyVec: <A>() => Vec<A, Zero> = () => "nil";